 While teachers aren’t required to have a degree in social emotional learning, continuing your own education can help you feel more confident teaching SEL and can help you develop and adapt an SEL curriculum to enhance your students’ learning experience.
 National University offers a Master of Arts in Social Emotional Learning to empower you with knowledge and skills in self-care, cognition, trauma, and the ability to create healthy environments and relationships both inside and outside of the classroom.

 National University is San Diego’s largest nonprofit university and offers four-week class schedules to help you earn your degree on your own time.
 If you’re interested in pursuing a master’s degree in social emotional learning, you can choose from online or in-person classes to complete your education around your teaching schedule.
-Learn more about our master of arts program or contact us to answer any questions about our programs.
+Learn more about our Master of Arts in Social Emotional Learning (SEL) to answer any questions about our programs.